microsoft/google-play-vsts-extension/baseREADME.md

 ![Promote task](images/promote-task.png)

 1. **JSON Key Path** *(File path)* or **Service Endpoint** - The credentials used to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
 Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your source repo.
+Please note that from the point of security it's preferrable to store it as [Secure file](https://docs.microsoft.com/azure/devops/pipelines/library/secure-files) and download using [Download Secure File task](https://docs.microsoft.com/azure/devops/pipelines/tasks/utility/download-secure-file).

 2. **Package Name** *(String, Required)* - The unique package identifier (e.g. `com.foo.myapp`) that you wish to promote.